obsidiansystems/obelisk/lib/route/docs/introduction.md

 where it appears.

 ----

-The missing page has only a single path segment and no query parameters so we create a singleton list and an empty map.
-Now we have a concrete definition of both of the `MyRoute` routes.

 Were we to add another route to our data `MyRoute` data structure, a contact page for example.
 After we added the constructor to the `MyRoute` type the compiler would provide a non-exhaustive